isomerpages/moe-plmgss/_accolades/Student Awards/Student Awards.md

-### S'pore Mathematics Competition & S'pore Mathematical Olympiad
+### S'pore Mathematics Competition &amp; S'pore Mathematical Olympiad

 Our pupils from the Accelerated Mathematics Programme (AMP) took part in the 2013 Secondary Schools Singapore Mathematics Competition with the theme of "Application of Mathematics in Planet Earth".
-We are pleased to announce that our team of Sec 4 AMP pupils comprising Kiong Min Yi Kimberly, Yip Juen Chen Nicole, Xu Ming Xin clinched the third prize for their essay entitled "Rate of fluid flow through porous media".
+We are pleased to announce that our team of Sec 4 AMP pupils comprising Kiong Min Yi Kimberly, Yip Juen Chen Nicole, Xu Ming Xin clinched the third prize for their essay entitled "Rate of fluid flow through porous media".&nbsp;